Share the article!

 Be a freelancer without administration

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

-If you are not promoting your freelance business, you miss out on potential customers.
+If you're not promoting your freelance business, you're missing out on potential clients.

 Make sure you prioritize things like networking, attending events and staying active on social media.

-You can also create a website or blog to showcase your work and attract new clients.
+You can also create a website or blog to showcase your work and attract new customers.

-A good place to promote yourself as a freelancer is Linkedin.
-You can join relevant groups, post articles and showcase your work to a large audience of potential customers.
+A great place to promote yourself as a freelancer is Linkedin.
+You can join relevant groups, post articles and showcase your work to a large audience of potential clients.

 15. Not keeping your skills up-to-date

-No matter what field you operate in, it is important to keep yours toolbox razor sharp.
+No matter what field you operate in, it's important to keep your toolbox razor sharp.

 As a freelancer, this is especially important as you are competing with others who may be more qualified than you.